cwk30/cwk30.github.io/Engineering.md

 ![JSSF 2014]({{ site.baseurl }}/images/jssfpresenting.jpg)
 _A light hearted sharing session of my project with other JSSF participants._

-My research journey was a long and exciting one, I would not trade it for any other!
+My research journey was a long and exciting one, I would not trade it for any other.
 I am grateful that my school is supportive of such research efforts, and for letting us pursue our interests to such great lengths.